 The Arc’teryx Bora2 Mid GTX weighs 3 lb.
 2 oz. for the pair, putting them on par with another lightweight backpacking boot, the Salomon Quest 4D 2 (see our in-depth review), but still a bit heavy for such a flexible shoe.
 You do, however, get far more protection and a better fit than comparable boots, along with reliable traction underneath.

-The Arc’teryx Bora2 Mid GTX run pretty true to size—they are slightly larger than average but not enough to make us bump up another half size.
+The Arc’teryx Bora2 Mid GTX run pretty true to size—they are slightly larger than average but not enough to make us bump down a half size.
 In terms of comfort, the boots exceeded our expectations.
 Our editors were a bit skeptical that the Bora would feel clunky compared to the lighter weight trail shoes that are so popular these days.

 To the contrary, the soft stretch liner was extraordinarily comfortable and our feet felt great upon arriving at camp despite not breaking the boots in before the trip.
 The liners act as a buffer for your foot, and you don’t get rubbing or hot spots like you might with other boots.
 We did notice that it is easier to put on the liner first and then slide it into the exterior shell (we struggled a bit when trying to put them on together).